Vitaliy-Dob/leet-code/README.md

 You are climbing a stair case.
 It takes n steps to reach to the top.
 Each time you can either climb 1 or 2 steps.
 In how many distinct ways can you climb to the top?
 Note: Given n will be a positive integer.
+# 101. Symmetric Tree
+Given a binary tree, check whether it is a mirror of itself (ie, symmetric around its center).
+Bonus points if you could solve it both recursively and iteratively.